sergeinack3/PowerEduc/mod/book/README.md

-Book module for Moodle (http://powereduc.org/) - Copyright (C) 2004-2011  Petr Skoda (http://skodak.org/)
+Book module for PowerEduc (http://powereduc.org/) - Copyright (C) 2004-2011  Petr Skoda (http://skodak.org/)

 The Book module makes it easy to create multi-page resources with a book-like format.
-This module can be used to build complete book-like websites inside of your Moodle course.
+This module can be used to build complete book-like websites inside of your PowerEduc course.
 This module was developed for Technical University of Liberec (Czech Republic).
-Many ideas and code were taken from other Moodle modules and Moodle itself
+Many ideas and code were taken from other PowerEduc modules and PowerEduc itself

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by